IUSmusic/TRS-Demo/README.md

 ## Backend Implementation

-The runtime is built around active processing paths rather than display-only UI.
 The transcription architecture supports both model-backed and fallback execution paths so the system remains operational when ML initialization is unavailable.

 Supported runtime modes:
 - **Spotify Basic Pitch ONNX**